Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ## Dance Mode

+Music is, of course, an important part of the game.
+It's mostly prominent during the boss fights, with the bosses even singing the song.
+It also a game mechanic that plays a part during boss fights that transform them into a duet between Jack and the bosses.

 While fighting the bosses, notes can be dropped by hitting the bosses themselves or by other enemies or destructible hazards.
 These notes can be collected to fill up a meter.
-Completely filling up this meter will commence Dance Mode, playing out more like a duet between Jack and the bosses.
+Completely filling up this meter will commence Dance Mode.
 Like a rhythm game, you have to press the buttons that'll appear while they are in between the two markers in the bottom part of the screen.
 Completing the Dance Mode in its entirety will dish out a big amount of damage to the boss.
-Missing a certain amount of notes will end the dance earlier, and the damage dealt to the boss will be lower.
+Missing a certain amount of notes will end the dance earlier and lower the damage dealt to the boss.

 Through Dance Mode it is possible to rack up Combo and !-points by pressing the inputs right in between the marks.
 If done correctly, the input gets marked as "GOOD" and you'll gain an !-point and 1 combo.
+Most of the combo and !-count rankings in chapters that have a boss fight do depend on doing these dances perfectly to reach them.

 Each difficulty will change the position of the markers.
 Higher difficulty level will make the markers move more closer to each other, requiring in turn more precision with the button presses.